 For my Illustration MFA, one of my classes required 10-minute sketches of human figures in action or motion.
-One week, there was a revolver-toting, cowgirl-themed female model dressed in a leather fringed dress our class had to sketch up in those 10 minutes, and this is what my 10-minute sketch turned out like.
+One week, our photo references were of a revolver-toting cowgirl dressed in a leather-fringed dress and our class had to sketch her up in 10 minutes or less.
+What you see above is what my 10-minute sketch turned out like.

 - Right page